concordant/c-markdown-editor/STATUS.md

 We are aware of the following bugs:

 - Responsiveness degrades for large documents.
-- When distant modifications are merged locally, a rendering of the UI component is triggered, and user's cursor is placed at the end of the document.
-This is not convenient if you are at the same moment editing.

 We are working actively on fixing the bugs.